-- 6 Look at the grammar box on page 10.
-Match the sentences from the grammar box (a-j) with the specific uses of each tense described below. - 1 We use the present simple for something seen as permanent, including: - facts. - habits and routines. - 2 We use the present continuous for: - something happening now. - something happening around the time of speaking. - a changing situation. - 3 We use the present perfect (simple and continuous) for a past event for something that either: - has relevance to the present. - or began in the past and continues into the present. - 7 Choose the correct options to complete the text about animal friendships.
+- 1 We use the present simple for something seen as permanent including a) facts, b) habits and c) routines. - 2 We use the present continuous for something either happening d) now, e) around the time of speaking or for f) a changing situation. - 3 We use the present perfect (simple and continuous) for a past event that either g) has an impact on or relevance in the present or h) for something that began in the past and continues into the present. - 7 Look at the examples of the present perfect in the grammar box.
+Which form (simple or continuous) generally expresses or emphasizes prolonged or repeated activity? - 8 Choose the correct options to complete the text about animal friendships.

 Over the years, there 1are / have been a number of YouTube videos showing unlikely animal friendships.
-Recently, people 2have discussed / have been discussing a movie that shows a dog making friends with an elephant.
-Elephants often 3show/are showing concern for other elephants in their social group, but this video shows scenes of the two animals spending time and playing together.
+Recently, people 2have discussed / have been discussing a film which shows a dog making friends with an elephant.
+Elephants often 3show / are showing concern for other elephants in their social group, but this video shows scenes of the two animals spending time and playing together.
 The dog was left there by its owner and became very unhappy.
 But since the elephant befriended it, it 4has recovered / has been recovering and the two animals can't be separated.
-The question scientists 5now ask/are now asking is: Is such behavior normal, or do we just want it to be?
-Some people say it happens when animals 6are living / have been living close to humans for some time.
-No one 7has provided / has been providing a definite answer, but it seems some animals are just naturally sociable.
+The question scientists 5now ask/are now asking is: Is such behaviour normal, or do we just want it to be?
+Some people say it happens when animals 6 are living / have been living close to humans for some time.
+No one 7has provided/ has been providing a definite answer, but it seems some animals are just naturally sociable.
 Others, like giant pandas, 8live / are living more independent and solitary lives.

-- 8 Complete the sentences.
-Use the correct present tense of the verbs.
-Use contracted forms where possible. - 1 I (live) with my friend Ezra at the moment, but each of us (have) our own group of friends that we hang out with. - 2 We're not close friends-we (just / learn) French at the same evening class for the past year. - 3 Lara and I went on a trip to Peru 10 years ago and we (be) friends ever since.
+9 tense of the verbs.
+Use contracted forms where

+possible.
+Which ones could be true for you?

+1 I(live) with my friend Ezra at the

+moment, but each of us(have) our

+own group of friends that we hang out with.

+2 We're not close friends - we(just

+/ learn) French at the same evening class for the

+past year.

+3 Lara and I went on a trip to Peru ten years ago

+and we(be) friends ever since.

 We keep up with each other on social media.

+4 Oh,(you / know) Tom too?
+He and